Whether by accident or design, you are reading the blog of Naomi Billingsley.

 I originally started this blog while I was working on my PhD (on William Blake’s depictions of Christ, also at the University of Manchester) as a means of reflecting upon some of my experiences along the way, and it grew to accommodate various other miscellaneous ramblings that were too long for twitter.

 You may find some useful (or useless) information about the subjects of my research, and insights into what it’s like to be an ‘Early Career Researcher’, but it is not the primary purpose of this blog to be an authority on either of these topics (nor on any other).
 Essentially, I’m writing because I enjoy getting ideas down on (virtual) paper, and if anyone else enjoys reading them, that’s a bonus.

 This blog was previously called ‘In Tortures of Doubt and Despair’, taken from Blake’s words about Manchester (Jerusalem, Plate 21) .
 Whilst I didn’t agree that this was an accurate description of modern Manchester, it did speak to certain moments in the PhD process (and indeed in post-PhD research).

-After finishing my PhD, I worked in a research role for the Diocese of Chichester for fifteenth months (and lived in a Palace – look up #palatialproblems if you’re interested in what that was like).
+After finishing my PhD, I worked in a research role for the Diocese of Chichester for fifteenth months (and lived in a Palace – see #palatialproblems on twitter if you’re interested in what that was like).
 When I moved to Chichester, I thought about renaming the blog with a name befitting of that locality.
 However, given that being a junior academic means needing to be mobile — as the return to Manchester proved — in the end I decided it was simpler to use my name.

 You can find out more about my research and related activities on my research profile.

 I am also on twitter @NAIBillingsley